rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 # Suggested Workflows

 The full bootstrapping process takes quite a while.
-Here are five suggestions to make your life easier.
+Here are some suggestions to make your life easier.

 ## Configuring `rust-analyzer` for `rustc`